 Simply put, interviewers are looking for an explanation: Why were you out of work, and for how long.

 But beyond the factual details, interviewers are also looking closely to see how you handle questions about being out of work.

 For instance, do you use it as an opportunity to disparage your past employer?
 Have you been using the time out of work productively?
 Your response can reveal a lot about your personality and attitude.

-One thing to keep in mind is that employers are more understanding of employment gaps in a down economy.
-In addition to high unemployment, there has also been a trend towards more hiring of temporary workers leaving more workers with time in between jobs.
+Employers are more understanding of employment gaps in a down economy.
+In addition to high unemployment, there has also been a trend towards more hiring of temporary workers, leaving more workers with time in between jobs.